junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 - Julius Grayle: crime boss, collector (powerful, wealthy, the Sydney Greenstreet of this world, aging, fleshy, corrupt, sinister)
   - "I want to know if it could feel pain."

-- Sam Garner: a private-eye (and everything you'd want him to be) (cynical, shrewd, world-weary but in such a Hollywood way) (die in Floor 7 Winter Quay)
+- Sam Garner: a private-eye, Bureau of Security and Investigation private investigator (and everything you'd want him to be) (cynical, shrewd, world-weary but in such a Hollywood way) (die in Rm.
+702 Winter Quay)
 - the locked weeping angel at Grayle's study: scariest, damaged, scarred, emaciated, like it's starving.
 Its face is feral an ganged, but its mouth is stretched open in what could be a terrible scream of pain, with a length of chain holding it by the wrist and binding it to the wall.
 The whole thing is framed and lit as if were a beautiful exhibit.
 It's screaming and the others can hear it.

 ### Relationships